 Rhinitis is when a reaction occurs that causes nasal congestion, runny nose, sneezing, and itching.
 Most types of rhinitis are caused by inflammation and are associated with symptoms in the eyes, ears, or throat.
 If you have nasal discharge, this is usually a strong indication of rhinitis.

-Balloon sinus dilation can release facial pressure, alleviate a stuffy or runny nose and help eliminate congestion for good.
-This treatment can also help regain loss of smell from such nasal conditions as well.
+When you have balloon sinus dilation, it can release facial pressure, alleviate a stuffy or runny nose, and help eliminate congestion for good.
+It can also help regain loss of smell from such nasal conditions as well.

-Our sinus specialist then deflates and removes the balloon.
-How long the procedure takes depends on your specific condition and anatomy.
-Typically, patients spend around one and a half to two hours at the practice for the entire treatment process.
+The duration of the procedure depends on your specific condition and anatomy.
+Typically, patients spend 1 1/2 - 2 hours at the practice for the entire treatment process.
 This allows time for pre-treatment preparation and post-treatment examination.

-When the balloon sinus dilation has been carried out, it's usual for most patients to feel immediate relief.
-The procedure helps open the sinus cavity to unclog your sinuses, and your nasal cavity is cleaned and drained of any mucus buildup before the balloon is deflated and removed.
+When the balloon sinus dilation has been carried out, it's common for most patients to feel immediate relief.
+The procedure helps open the sinus cavity to unclog your sinuses.
+Your nasal cavity is cleaned and drained of any mucus buildup before the balloon is deflated and removed.

 Usually, you can leave our office and return to work or school that day or the next.